mistweaverco/kulala.nvim/docs/docs/getting-started/example-configuration.md

 ### Execute request

-Add the following code to `ftplugin/http.lua` to execute the http request when you press Enter.
+Add the following code to `ftplugin/http.lua` to run the http request when you press Enter.

 ```lua ftplugin/http.lua
 vim.api.nvim_buf_set_keymap(